AbhishekMandapmalvi/MPC-Project/multi_variable_mpc_cbf/README.md

 # Model Predictive Control with Control Barrier Functions

-This repository contains an implementation of **Model Predictive Control (MPC)** with **Control Barrier Functions (CBFs)** for autonomous vehicle navigation in constrained environments.
-The simulation demonstrates how a car-like robot can navigate through an annular region while avoiding obstacles.
+This project implements a Model Predictive Control (MPC) system for autonomous vehicle control, demonstrating how a vehicle can follow a predefined circular trajectory.
+The simulation shows real-time optimization of steering angle and acceleration while visualizing both the vehicle's position and control inputs.

 ---